Isha-Guptaa/nextflow_variant_calling_conda/README.md

 chmod +x nextflow
 <br>
 <br>
-4)To add Nextflow to your system PATH
+4)To add Nextflow to your system PATH:
 <br>
 <br>
 export PATH="/path/to/nextflow:$PATH"